Woman taking an online alcohol assessment using her laptop computer and headphones.

 • Maladaptive and potentially destructive to one's self and relationships

-• Or if a recent incident like a DUI, altercation, or a legal incident was situational and not the result of an alcohol use disorder
+Or if a recent incident like a DUI, altercation, or legal incident was situational and not the result of an alcohol use disorder

-The assessment looks at a person’s drinking patterns, how much they consume on typical occasions, and the dangers of long-term alcohol use, misuse, or abuse.
+The assessment looks at a person’s drinking patterns, how much they consume on typical occasions, and the risks of long-term alcohol use, misuse, or abuse.

 • As a diagnostic tool to help counselors determine the best course of treatment.

-For example, let’s say a client consistently consumes alcohol and they regret their consumption afterwards or are getting feedback from loved ones about their drinking being concerning.
+For example, let’s say a client consistently consumes alcohol and later regrets their consumption or receives feedback from loved ones that their drinking is concerning.
 These circumstances may merit an assessment.
 A professional can determine if the person has a problem and, if so, what kind.

 • As a critical step in the legal process.

-For example, if you face legal trouble, you may be asked, or it may be suggested to you, to undergo an alcohol assessment.
-This helps the lawyer provide a more objective opinion about your alcohol use.
-In turn, judges will appreciate that they have a third-party professional opinion to help assess the level of risk to the public and the potential you may have for reoffending.
-It can ultimately help the court see your attitude and willingness to take responsibility for your choices and actions, which is generally favorable toward resolving the legal process.
+For example, if you face legal trouble, you may be asked, or it may be suggested to you, to undergo a voluntary alcohol evaluation or a court-ordered alcohol assessment.
+This helps your lawyer provide a more objective opinion about your alcohol use.
+Judges also want a third-party professional opinion to assess the level of risk to the public and your potential for reoffending.
+Getting an assessment voluntarily and proactively shows the court your willingness to take responsibility for your choices, which is generally favorable toward resolving the legal process.

-If you or someone you love struggles with alcohol, consider seeking an assessment.
+If you or someone you love struggles with alcohol, consider seeking an alcohol assessment for court or before treatment.
 It could be the first step to getting the help you need.

-An alcohol assessment begins with a questionnaire about your alcohol use.
+A remote alcohol assessment begins with an online questionnaire about your alcohol use.
 This includes questions about:

 • How much you drink